Diagnosis and Treatment Options for Modic Type II Changes

 How to Avoid Modic Endplate Changes?

 Modic Type I and lead to Modic Types II and III.
 Therefore, the best method of treatments is through a holistic approach that minimizes the impacts of a Modic Type I. As we have mentioned, Modic Type I are inflammatory processes that have influenced the vertebral end-late as well as the subchondral bony attachment of the given end-plate.
 Therefore, the most effective means of avoiding or hopes of recovery are treatments that target the causes of Modic changes.
 To date published literature, point to disc degenerations as the culprit in Modic Types I, II and III.
-In other words, the reason you got a Modic change in your spine is likely due to chronic back issues that were neglected.
-Therefore to avoid or correct them.
+In other words, the reason you got Modic endplate changes in your spine is likely due to neglected chronic back issues.
+Therefore, to avoid or correct them.
 Let our experts help your recovery today.
 We offer the best comprehensive treatments for the spine.
 Best of all the care we provide is non-invasive.
 In other words, you don’t have to have spine surgery to get better.

 Modic Changes (Type I, II and III), Degenerative Disc Disease and NSD Therapy®

-In our centers, we treat degenerated discs, slipped discs and those that present with Modic Types I, II, and II through a collaborative advanced method of chiropractic, targeted physiotherapy and therapy devices such as the RxDecom.
-This combined method of care is termed as NSD Therapy®.
+In our centers, we treat degenerated discs, slipped discs and those that present with Modic Types I, II, and II through the collaborative and advanced method of chiropractic, targeted physiotherapy and therapy devices such as the RxDecom.
+This combined method of care is known as NSD Therapy®.

 References for Modic Type II